pramnora/bash/language/search/grep/01/README.md

 > **Jane** Doe,4444 5555 6666,Family

-**NOTE** How the found word is, already, *highlighted* in **bold** text effect.
+**NOTE**: How the found word is, already, *highlighted* in **bold** text effect.

 ### Example 2

-I'd completely forgotten what was the exact name/version of my computer operating system.
+I might have completely forgotten what was the exact *name/version* of my computer operating system.
-So, in order to find this information, I use the command:
+So, in order to find out this information, I use the command:

 > hostnamectl

 ![printout:hostnamectl](pictures/110726-1640-hostnamectl.png "printout:hostnamectl")

-...which provides the relevant info; though, in long format.
+...which provides the relevant info; though, in **long** format;
-Giving me much longer information than I really needed.
+giving me far more information than I do actually need.

-To shorten this information down...; I choose to use Grep, instead.
+To shorten this information down...; I choose to use the Grep command, instead.

 > hostnamectl | grep "Operating System"

 ![printout:grep-hostnamectl](pictures/110726-1642-grep-hostnamectl.png "printout:grep-hostnamectl")

--(**NOTE:** In the above case you would already have to know that the words:
+-(**NOTE:** In the above case, you would already have to know that the words:
 **Operating System**
-was already listed inside of the file: hostnamectl...; otherwise, including the *wrong* search term would result in the information NOT being found.
+was already included inside of the file: hostnamectl...;
+otherwise, including the *wrong* search term would result in the information NOT being found.
-However, once you've used: hostnamectl, before; then, this is a much *quicker* way to find the information you need.)-
+However, once you've used: hostnamectl, before;
+then, this is a much *quicker* way to find the precise information you need.)-

 ### Example 3